FOSSEE/st-scripts/sets/script.rst

 {{{ Show the "sponsored by FOSSEE" slide }}}

-#[Nishanth]: Will add this line after all of us fix on one.
 This tutorial was created as a part of FOSSEE project, NME ICT, MHRD India

 Hope you have enjoyed and found it useful.